bbntpl/fso-submissions/part1/anecdotes/README.md

-This folder contains exercise 1.12
+This folder contain exercises 1.12 - 1.13